synthead/timex_datalink_client/README.md

 - Franklin Rolodex Flash PC Companion RFLS-8 (protocol 1)
 - Royal FL95 PC Organizer (protocol 1)

-Protocols 4 and 6 are not currently supported.
-The Timex Datalink 150s uses protocol 4, and the Motorola Beepwear Pro uses protocol 6.
-These are the only devices known to use these protocols.
-They might be supported sometime in the future!
+Protocol 6 is not currently supported.
+The only known product to use this protocol is the Motorola Beepwear Pro.
+This may be supported sometime in the future!

 ## What is the Timex Datalink?